AxilleasGalanis/CompressedTrie-Dictionary/README.md

 ● **-d:** Prints all the words stored in the dictionary in alphabetical order.

 ● **-w word X:** Searches the Trie for all words of the same length as *word* that are exactly X characters away from the given *word*.
-For example, the words boy and toy are one character apart. the words small and smell are one character apart. the words small and smile are two characters apart. the words newspaper and newsgroup are five characters apart.
+For example, the words boy and toy are one character apart.
+The words small and smell are one character apart.
+The words small and smile are two characters apart.
+The words newspaper and newsgroup are five characters apart.

 ● -s suffix: Searches the Trie for words containing the given suffix.